W427697/Discord-/MIGRATION.md

 ### Docs Changes

-The information heirarchy of docs in Storybook has changed in 7.0.
+The information hierarchy of docs in Storybook has changed in 7.0.
 The main difference is that each docs is listed in the sidebar as a separate entry, rather than attached to individual stories.

-These changes are encaspulated in these changes:
+These changes are encapsulated in the following:

 #### Standalone docs files